kushalsharma1218/Low-Level-Design/Design Patterns/src/main/java/org/example/creational/prototypeandresgistry/notes.md

         }
     }
     ```
-3. Prototypes are already define and are store at application start time
+3. Prototypes are already define and are stored at application start time
 4. Client calls the registry to get prototype, it creates a copy of the prototype and client can use the copy

 > Note: Client should have visibility how to use the prototype, what should be the key